undertheseanlp/playground/wip_vlsp2020_dp/README.md

 **Background and Related Work**

+These are several studies about Vietnamese Dependency Parsing

 * In 2008, N.L.
 Minh et al: MST parser on a corpus consisting of 450 sentences.
 * In 2013, N.T.
 Luong et al: MatlParser on a Vietnamese dependency treebank
 * In 2014, N. Q. Dat et al: a new conversion method to automatically transform a constiuent-based VietTreebank in to dependency trees
 * In 2017, N. K. Hieu: build BKTreebank, a dependency treebank for Vietnamese
 * In 2017, a Vietnamese depedency treebank of 3,000 sentences is included for the CoNLL shared-task: "Multilingual Parsing from Raw Text to Universal Dependencies": 48 dependency labels for Vietnamese based on Stanford dependency labels set.
 * In 2019, Vietnamese dependency parsing shared task in VLSP2019

+**Experiments Description**

+In these experiments, we use MaltParser as a baseline.
+We further do some experiments with deep learning methods, especially biaffine attention method.

 **VLSP2020 Dependency Parsing Dataset**